Leaf-Agriculture/docs/docs/alerts_events.md

 ### Uploaded File Processing Finished

-It happens when all steps of the processing of a machine operations file that was uploaded to Leaf are finished.
+Event for when all steps of the processing of a machine operations file that was uploaded to Leaf are finished.
 This event can be useful to trigger a procedure that fetches the file from the API.
 This event can be used to activate a procedure that fetches the file from the api, since processing the file may take some time.

-The format of this alert event is:
+TAlerts for this event are in the following format:

 ```json
 {